HOSTEL

 Eligibility

 Students from Scheduled Castes, Scheduled Tribes, Other Backward Classes, and Special Backward Classes.
 The annual family income limit has been increased from ₹2.5 lakh to ₹8 lakh to benefit more families.
-A minimum percentage score of 40% is required for re-admission to hostels.
+A minimum percentage score of 40% is required for re-admission.

 How useful is this scheme?